-- SC3.5 In exceptional circumstances, a student may be partially excluded from the University by the Principal without invoking the Conduct Regulations.
+- SC3.5.1 Harmed a child or protected adult - SC3.5.2 Placed a child or protected adult at risk of harm - SC3.5.3 Engaged in inappropriate conduct involving pornography - SC3.5.4 Engaged in inappropriate conduct of a sexual nature involving a child or protected adult - SC3.5.5 Given inappropriate medical treatment to a child or protected adult - SC3.6 In the above circumstances, the University is obligated to make a referral to Disclosure Scotland even in the event that a student leaves of their own volition prior to any penalty of permanent expulsion and exclusion being imposed.
+In these circumstances, the University's disciplinary proceedings outlined in SC5 and SC6 will proceed regardless of the whether the student has withdrawn from the University or not.
+If the findings of the disciplinary proceedings would have resulted (had the student not withdrawn voluntarily) in the student's permanent expulsion and exclusion from the University, then a referral to Disclosure Scotland will be made. - SC3.7 Should it emerge that a student has criminal convictions they failed to disclose at the requisite point during the application and/or matriculation process or at any relevant point during their studies, consideration will be given to whether any action should be taken under the terms of these regulations. - SC3.8 In exceptional circumstances, a student may be partially excluded from the University by the Principal without invoking the Conduct Regulations.
 The following are examples of exceptional circumstances - i) For failing to comply with any prevailing fees policies; - ii) Where there is genuine concern or belief that a student may be suffering from ill-health which has caused or may cause detriment to the University Community.
 If the behaviour of an individual is the cause of concern, if appropriate, the matter may be reported to the University's Mental Health Advisor (UMHA).
 The UMHA can provide advice in accordance with the University's Mental Health Policy.
 The period of exclusion in this case will be determined by the receipt of a satisfactory medical report from an appropriately qualified medical or psychiatric expert, approved by the University (such approval not to be unreasonably withheld). - iii) Where there is consideration for the safety of the University Community. - iv) Whilst a decision is made on whether Fitness to Practise regulations should be invoked.
-This measure should be temporary and for no longer a period than two working days - v) For failing to comply with any immigration laws/policies/regulations or failure to meet criteria stipulated by such laws/policies/regulations.
+This measure should be temporary and for no longer a period than two working days v) For failing to comply with any immigration laws/policies/regulations or failure to meet criteria stipulated by such laws/policies/regulations.